 ISO 9001 2015 Requirements (Part 1)

-In order to catch up with the global demands, it’s wise for your organisation to understand changes in the ISO 9001:2015 requirements and Quality Management System standard.
+In order to catch up with the global demands, it’s wise for your organization to understand changes in the ISO 9001:2015 requirements and Quality Management System standards.

-The 2015 version includes requirements about internationally recognized management principles, concepts, and practices into a set of standardised requirements for a QMS.
+The 2015 version includes requirements about internationally recognized management principles, concepts, and practices into a set of standardized requirements for a QMS.

 Due to this, QSE Academy has prepared a two-part article explaining every essential revision that will affect your ISO 9001 implementation.
 We’ve also created toolkits that will aid you in applying the changes.

 What Are the Set of Standardised Requirements?